Tailormap/tailormap-api/README.md

 Some quick points of attention:

-* [Google Java Style](https://google.github.io/styleguide/javaguide.html) and pom formatting is enforced.
+* [Palantir Java formatting](https://github.com/palantir/palantir-java-format) and pom formatting is enforced.
   This is the style of the Android Open Source Project (AOSP) with 2-space indent and different import ordering.
-  Run the following command to reformat your code (an [IntelliJ plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format) is also available) and pom file:
+  Run the following command to reformat your code (an [IntelliJ plugin](https://plugins.jetbrains.com/plugin/13180-palantir-java-format) is also available) and pom file:

   ```
-  mvn fmt:format
+  mvn spotless:apply
   mvn sortpom:sort
   ```
 * PMD checks are enforced.
 Run `mvn pmd:check` to verify your code.